jcamiloparra7/jcamiloparra7/README.md

 Hey there!
-I'm Data Engineer who loves turning data into insights and tools for both business analytics and research.
+I'm a Data Engineer who loves turning data into insights and tools for both business analytics and research.

 ## 🛠 Skills
 - **Programming Languages**: SQL, Python, Bash